-Audit Period: Report Ref No.: Finding Ref.
-No.: January 1, 2019 - De cember 31, 2019 1032109 2019-001 Finding Caption: The City's controls over preparing and reviewing financial statements were insufficient for ensuring the statements were accurate, consistent with the underlying accounting records, and submitted for audit by the statutory deadline.
-Background: City officials, state and federal agencies, and the public rely on the information in the financial statements and reports to make decisions.
+Audit Period d: Report Ref.
+No.: Finding Ref.
+No.: January 1, 20 019 - December 31, 2019 1032109 2019-001 Finding Caption: The City's controls over preparing and reviewing financial statements were insufficient for ensuring the statements were accurate, consistent with the underlying accounting records, and submitted for audit by the statutory deadline. in the financial assurance reg The City pre with the cash Accounting Background: City officials, state and federal agencies, and the public rely on the information in the financial statements and reports to make decisions.
 Management is responsible for designing and following internal controls that ensure the City's financial statements, notes to the financial statements, and supplementary schedules are accurate, and to provide reasonable assurance regarding the reliability of financial reporting.
 The City prepares its financial statements, notes and supplementary schedules in accordance with the cash basis accounting method prescribed in the State Auditor's Office's Budgeting, Accounting and Reporting System (BARS) Manual.
-Our audit identified deficiencies in the City's internal controls over financial reporting that hindered its ability to produce reliable financial statements.
-Status of Corrective Action: (check one) • ☐ Fully ☐ Partially ☐ Finding is considered no Corrective Action Taken: The City has worked to provide appropriate staffing levels and training for staff that ensure meeting timelines and adequate preparation of financial statements.
-In September of 2023 the City replaced is legacy software with a modern platform that will improve cash reporting functions.
+Our audit identified deficiencies in the City's internal controls over financial reporting that hindered its ability to produce reliable Status of Co rrective Action: (check one) ⊠ Fully \square Partially ☐ Not Corrected Finding is considered no Corrected Corrected longer valid Corrective Action Taken: The city has worked to provi ide appropriate st affing levels and trai ining for staff that ensure meeting timelines and adequate preparation of financial statements.

+In September of 2023 the city replaced is legacy software with a modern platform that will improve cash reporting functions.